-For Virginia, Dr. Nagourney prescribed a once-a-day chemotherapy drug, and she has been on it every since.
+For Virginia, Dr. Nagourney prescribed a once-a-day chemotherapy drug, and she has been on it ever since.

-“The day of my biopsy, I came into Long Beach Memorial using a walker because my hip pain was so excruciating,” says Virginia.
+“The day of my biopsy, I came into Long Beach Medical Center using a walker because my hip pain was so excruciating,” says Virginia.
 “Today, everyone tells me I’m a walking miracle.”

 Expert Cancer Care

 Virginia is one of the 100,000 men, women and children nationwide annually accessing cancer screenings, diagnoses, treatments and services at the Todd Cancer Institute.